Shortest-path percolation on scale-free networks: Summary and Discussion

-The critical exponents $1/\bar\nu_{1}$ and $1/\bar\nu_{2}$, related to the convergence and fluctuation of the pseudo-critical points, vary depending on $\lambda$ and $C$.
-To be specific, we find that the relation between $1/\bar\nu_{1}$ and $1/\bar\nu_{2}$ has a dependency on $\lambda$.
+The critical exponents $1/\bar\nu_{1}$ and $1/\bar\nu_{2}$, related to the convergence and fluctuation of the pseudocritical points, vary depending on $\lambda$ and $C$.
+To be specific, for finite $C>1$, we find that the relation between $1/\bar\nu_{1}$ and $1/\bar\nu_{2}$ has a dependency on $\lambda$.
 When $\lambda=2.1$, we observe $1/\bar\nu_{1} < 1/\bar\nu_{2}$, which has been reported in the case of bond percolation on lattice structure above the upper critical dimension with free boundary condition~\cite{li2024crossover}.
 However, for $\lambda=2.7$, we observe $1/\bar\nu_{1} \approx 1/\bar\nu_{2}$, in which most of the ordinary percolation belongs to.
 Finally, we observe $1/\bar\nu_{1} > 1/\bar\nu_{2}$ for SFNs with $\lambda=3.5$ and $\lambda=4.5$, which is the case of the explosive percolation.
-Unfortunately, there are only a few studies which report and explain these two exponents~\cite{fan2020universal, li2023explosive, kim2024shortest, li2024crossover}, thus further investigations on various network structures are needed to better understand such a discrepancy.
+Unfortunately, there are only a few studies which report and explain these two exponents~\cite{fan2020universal, li2023explosive, kim2024shortest, li2024crossover}; thus, further investigations on various network structures are needed to better understand such a discrepancy.
 A recent study also reports rich and non-trivial estimation of these exponents on SFNs depending on the level of the degree cutoff and the degree heterogeneity~\cite{zhao2025finite}.

 Our numerical findings reveal that the SPP process homogenizes the heterogeneous network structure before the percolation transition takes place.
 However, an analytical description of our numerical findings is still missing.
 One of the biggest obstacles in formalizing an analytical framework is the topological correlation between edges forming the shortest paths.
 Unfortunately, typical frameworks such as the one based on generating functions~\cite{newman2001random, callaway2000network} and the one based on message passing~\cite{newman2023message} assume independence of edges.
-In future, it would be a promising direction to develop an analytical framework considering ``path-based'' and ``long-ranged'' connectivity in percolation.
+This limitation also prevents us from fully understanding the boundary of finite and infinite $C$.
+Possibly, some crossover behavior could occur as $C$ increases beyond some $N$-dependent threshold, which separates the finite-$C$ and infinite-$C$ regimes.
+In our previous work~\cite{kim2024shortest}, we numerically verified that the cases $C=N^{1/3}$ and $C=\ln N$ belong to the infinite-$C$ universality class.
+In the future, it would be a promising direction to develop an analytical framework considering ``path-based'' and ``long-range'' connectivity in percolation.